RTippin/messenger/README.md

 - Language file support.

 ### Messenger Bots
-- Bot functionality is built into the core of this `MESSENGER` package, but you can create and use your own custom bot handlers.
+- Bot functionality is built into the core of this `MESSENGER` package, but you are responsible for registering your own bot handlers.
 - For a variety of ready-to-go bot action handlers, as well as documentation for bot configurations, please visit:
   - [Messenger Bots Package][link-messenger-bots]